TWINCORE Symposium 2016

 MRC Centre for Molecular Bacteriology and Infection, Department of Life Sciences, Faculty of Natural Sciences, Imperial College London

-Professor in Molecular Microbiology at Imperial College London, Division of Cell and Molecular Biology, Deputy director of the MRC Centre for Molecular Bacteriology and Infection, Head of section Microbial Pathogenesis, Head of group Pseudomonas pathogenesis.
+2007 - present: Professor in Molecular Microbiology at Imperial College London, Division of Cell and Molecular Biology, Deputy director of the MRC Centre for Molecular Bacteriology and Infection, Head of section Microbial Pathogenesis, Head of group Pseudomonas pathogenesis.

 2004-2007: Director of the CNRS Research Unit 9027 (Laboratoire d'Ingénierie des Systèmes Macromoléculaires)